bpampel/zettel/content/biblatex_customizations_22-01-26.md

 The numeric biblatex style for @article entries looks like this (simplified):

   > First1 Last1, First2 Last2, and First3 Last3.
 “Title of paper.”
-In: *Jornal title* vol.issue (year)
+In: *Journal title* vol.issue (year)

 I had some papers that were under preparation at the time of finishing the thesis that I wanted to include nevertheless.
 Using a @article entry without journal information and `date = {under preparation}` does not work out of the box: the prefix `In: ` is added even if no journal title is set.